zack-bitcoin/amoveo/docs/api/commands_basics.md

 sync_mode:quick().
 ```
 This still gives the same security as a normal sync.
 It just turns off the tx pool, since you wont be processing txs while syncing.
-It should automatically change back to normal mode once it finishes syncing.
 You can check which mode you are in like this:
 ```
 sync_mode:check().
 ```